JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 ## Conclusions

-I find it easier to iterate with streamlit for MVPs, plus there is no waiting time for compiling.
+I find it **easier to iterate with streamlit for MVPs**, plus there is no waiting time for compiling.

 For [PoCs](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/#conclusions), that makes it easier to loop through features.

+Plus the Ai agents are not getting lost with the way to build with a new framework.

 But definitely, Reflex apps can look really cool, **also on smartphones**!